danskernesdigitalebibliotek/dpl-design-system/docs/architecture/adr-002-form-styling.md

 similar/consist of elements that look the same, it will be an advantage to have a centralized place to expand/apply future changes to.

-As we follow the BEM class structure, the block is called "dpl-form", which can be expanded with elements, and modifiers.
+As we follow the BEM class structure, the block is called `dpl-form`, which can be expanded with elements, and modifiers.

 ## Alternatives considered